- There are more than 100 types of cancers; almost any part of the body can be affected.

 - The average age for breast cancer in India is almost a decade lower than that in the West.

-- Cancers of major public health relevance such as breast , oral , cervical , gastric , lung and colorectal cancer can be cured if detected early and treated adequately.
+- Cancers of major public health relevance such as breast, cervical, oral and colorectal cancer can be cured if detected early and treated adequately.